Alex has spent a lifetime in the sewing industry

 The machine was sold with several different treadles

 By incorporating the Agenoria they had removed some competition and increased their range, a simple business tactic.
-Under licence they also sold a superb Wheeler & Wilson machine.
+For a short period they also sold a superb Wheeler & Wilson copy called The Royal sewing machine.
 These machines were mainly on treadles and an exact duplicate of the popular rotary Wheeler & Wilson machines.

 Their factory was at Herbert Road, Small Heath, Birmingham and from then on the Agenoria had some of the Illistone patents on the model incorporating changes to the shuttle and stitch length mechanisms.